 4. AI Platform

 By using artificial intelligence, computing platforms are increasing their efficiency.
 It now offers organizations the ability to automate and manage their processes intelligently.
-The framework also allows them to easily scale and adapt to the changing needs of the business.
+The framework also allows them to quickly scale and adapt to the changing needs of the business.

 5. Cloud Security